Araneta City

-Araneta City (stylized in all lowercase), formerly and still commonly known as Araneta Center, is a 35 ha transit oriented, commercial mixed-use development in Quezon City, Philippines.
-Situated in Barangay Socorro in Cubao, and at the intersection of two major roads, Epifanio de los Santos Avenue (EDSA) and Aurora Boulevard, the area offers retail, dining, entertainment, residential, office, lodging and parking facilities throughout the complex and hosts over 1 million people daily, due to its close proximity to transport terminals, including the railway stations of the MRT Line 3 and the LRT Line 2.
+Araneta City (stylized in all lowercase), formerly and still commonly known as Araneta Center, is a 35 ha transit oriented, commercial mixed-use urban development in Quezon City, Philippines.
+Situated in Barangay Socorro in Cubao, and at the intersection of two major roads, Epifanio de los Santos Avenue (EDSA) and Aurora Boulevard, the area offers a mixture of retail, dining, entertainment, residential, office, lodging and parking facilities throughout the complex and hosts over 1 million people daily, due to its close proximity residential areas and transport terminals, including the railway stations of the MRT Line 3 and the LRT Line 2 stations.

-Located within the complex are key structures such as the Gateway Mall, the Araneta Coliseum, the New Frontier Theater, Ali Mall, Farmers Market, and Farmers Plaza.
+Located within the complex are key structures such as the Gateway Malls, the Araneta Coliseum, the New Frontier Theater, Ali Mall, Farmers Market, and Farmers Plaza.
 The entire complex is owned by ACI, Inc., a subsidiary of the Araneta Group, who also serves as the developer and manager of the commercial area.
-ACI, Inc. is also currently in charge of spearheading a redevelopment master plan after years of delays and issues, which aims to transform the area into a "garden city" and consists of additional buildings, shopping malls, and other high-rise facilities within the complex, set to be completed within 2030.
+ACI, Inc. is also currently in charge of spearheading the complex's redevelopment master plan after years of delays and issues, which aims to transform the area into a "garden city", and will consist of additional office, residential and mixed-use buildings, shopping malls, and other high-rise facilities within the complex.
+RTKL Associates and Palafox Associates designed the redevelopment master plan of the complex and was launched in 2002 for the construction of the Gateway Mall 1 and led rise to renovation projects of the complex's entertainment venues and malls, and the construction of other newer properties throughout the area under the first phase, such as the residential towers, office towers, hotels, and the expansion project of the Gateway Mall named the Gateway Mall 2.

+Newer developments are also set to rise and begin construction within the next few years as part of the second phase of the redevelopment master plan.
+The redevelopment plan for the complex is set to be completed within 2030.

+History

-Early History
+Early history

 The 35 ha property where the Araneta City, formerly named Araneta Center, is located in Quezon City, and was purchased by J. Amado Araneta in 1952, after the family's mansion in Taft Avenue, Manila was destroyed during the Battle of Manila in 1945.
 The land stood on bedrock, and has an elevation level of 43 meters, which is the highest point of the Metro Manila, located between Highway 54 (now Epifanio de los Santos Avenue), Aurora Boulevard, and P. Tuazon Boulevard; and along Gen. Romulo Avenue.
 As of 1959, the area was remote and located in an area designated for suburban mass housing and frequented by Hukbalahap rebels.
 The original owner of the property was the Radio Corporation of America (RCA).